andrewhampton/bristow/README.md

   system_message: 'Given a topic, you will tell a brief spy story', )

-# Chat with a single message
+# Either stream the response with a block:
-response = storyteller.chat('Tell me a story about Cold War era Berlin') do |part|
+storyteller.chat('Tell me a story about Cold War era Berlin') do |response_chunk|
-  print part # Stream the response end
+  print response_chunk # response_chunk will be the next chunk of text in the response from the model end

-# Chat with multiple messages
-response = storyteller.chat([
+# Or work with the entire conversation once it's complete:
-  'Tell me a story about Cold War era Berlin',
+conversation = storyteller.chat('Tell me a story about Cold War era Berlin') puts conversation.last['content']
-  'Make it about a double agent'
-]) do |part|
-  print part
-end
 ```

 ### Basic Agent with Functions